Pääru Oja: Film

 Pääru Oja's first film appearance was in the role of Kristjan in the 2010 short Ei oska filmi teha, directed by Hardi Keerutaja and featuring Mikk Jürjens and Viire Valdma.
 Over the next few years, he appeared in a number of other film shorts.
 In 2013, he made his feature-length film debut in the small role of Evaristus in the René Vilbre directed children's fantasy film Väikelinna detektiivid ja valge daami saladus.

 In 2015, Oja appeared as Sanitar Elmar 'Säinas' in the Elmo Nüganen directed war film 1944 for Matila Röhr Productions (MRP) and Taska Film.
 Set in World War II, the film is shown through the eyes of Estonian soldiers who had to choose sides and thus fight against their fellow countrymen.
 It was selected as the Estonian entry for the Best Foreign Language Film at the 88th Academy Awards but it was not nominated.
 The following year, he appeared as Siim in the Toomas Hussar directed political thriller Luuraja ja luuletaja, starring Jan Uuspõld.
 In 2017, it was announced he would appear in the Kaur Kokk directed period drama Põrgu Jaan.
 In 2018, he appeared as the title character in the Ari Alexander Ergis Magnússon directed Icelandic-Estonian drama Mihkel opposite Tómas Lemarquis and as the character Ott in the Siim Tamm directed drama-thriller Hölma All.

 In 2020, Oja had a starring role as Rupi in the Veiko Õunpuu directed joint Estonian-Finnish comedy crime-drama Viimased, shot on location in Lapland.
 The film was selected as the Estonian entry for the Best International Feature Film at the 93rd Academy Awards.
 The same year, he appeared in the role of Peeter Parik in the Margus Paju directed World War II spy film O2.
+He also appeared in the film Goodbye Soviet Union.

 In 2023, he appeared as Ivo in the Ergo Kuld directed comedy film Suvitajad.

+In 2024, he appeared in a starring role as a fictionalized version of poet Juhan Liiv in the Jaak Kilmi directed and Indrek Hargla penned period crime drama feature film Vari.

 Oja has also worked as a voice actor, dubbing foreign animated films into the Estonian language.
-In 2013, he lent his voice to the Estonian dubbing of the Canadian-American 3D computer animated science fiction-comedy film Escape from Planet Earth (Estonian: Põgenemine planeedilt Maa).
+In 2013, he lent his voice to the Estonian dubbing of the animated science fiction-comedy film Escape from Planet Earth (Estonian: Põgenemine planeedilt Maa).